Industrial Air Compressor Preventative Maintenance

 • Check for leaks and vibrations.

-Weekly: Perform the following steps every week, or after every 40 hours of use.
+Every week, or after every 40 hours of use, complete these maintenance tasks:

 • Check the pressure relief valves.